-Early Blight can affect the foliage, stems and fruit of tomatoes.
+Early blight can affect the foliage, stems, and fruit of tomatoes.

 Symptoms: Dark spots with concentric rings develop on older leaves first.
 The surrounding leaf area may turn yellow.
-Affected leaves may die prematurely, exposing the fruits to sun scald.
+Affected leaves may die prematurely, exposing the fruits to sunscald.

-Management: Early Blight fungus overwinters in plant residue and is soil-borne.
+Management: Early blight fungus overwinters in plant residue and is soil-borne.
 It can also come in on transplants.
 Remove affected plants and thoroughly clean fall garden debris.
 Wet weather and stressed plants increase the likelihood of attack.
 Copper and/or sulfur sprays can prevent further development of the fungus.
 The biofungicide Serenade® helps to minimize problems with early blight.

 Gray Leaf Spot

-Gray Leaf Spot affects only the leaves of tomatoes, starting with the oldest leaves.
+Gray leaf spot affects only the leaves of tomatoes, starting with the oldest leaves.

 Symptoms: Small, dark spots that can be seen on both the top and bottom surfaces of the leaves.
 The spots enlarge and turn a grayish brown.
 Eventually, the centers of the spots crack and fall out.
-Surrounding leaf areas will turn yellow and the leaves will dry and drop.
+Surrounding leaf areas will turn yellow and the leaves dry out and drop.
 Fruit production is inhibited.

 Management: Warm, moist conditions worsen gray leaf spot problems.
 Remove all affected plants and fall garden debris.
 Select resistant varieties.

-Symptoms: Greasy looking, irregularly shaped gray spots on leaves.
+Symptoms: Greasy-looking, irregularly shaped gray spots on leaves.
 A ring of white mold can develop around the spots, especially in wet weather.
 The spots eventually turn dry and papery.
 Blackened areas may appear on the stems.
 The fruit also develops large, irregularly shaped, greasy gray spots.

 Management: Copper sprays offer some control.
 Serenade® works best as a deterrent, rather than a cure.
 The late blight fungus can overwinter in frost-free areas.
 Since it spreads to potatoes, it also overwinters in potato debris and seed, even in colder areas.
 Remove all debris and don't save seed potatoes.

 Septoria Leaf Spot

-Septoria Leaf Spot is sometimes mistaken for Late Blight.
+Septoria leaf spot is sometimes mistaken for late blight.

 Management: Copper sprays and Serenade® are somewhat effective at halting the spread of symptoms.
-More info and photos

-Southern Blight manifests as a white mold growing on the stem near the soil line.
+Southern blight manifests as a white mold growing on the stem near the soil line.

 Management: Crop rotation seems to help.
 There has also been some evidence that extra calcium and the use of fertilizers containing ammonium offer some protection.

-This name can be misleading, as sometimes the leaves will turn yellow, dry up and never appear to wilt.
-Verticillium wilt is caused by a soil-borne fungus and it can affect many different vegetables.
+This name can be misleading, as sometimes the leaves will turn yellow, dry up, and never appear to wilt.
+Verticillium wilt is caused by a soil-borne fungus and can affect many different vegetables.
 The fungus can persist in the soil for many years, so crop rotation and selection of resistant varieties is crucial.

 Management: Remove affected plants and choose resistant varieties.
-More info and photo from Vegetable MD Online

 Anthracnose is a very common fungus that causes tomato fruit to rot.